 Failed to save file for scan job: D:\Program Files\PaperCut MF\server\data\scan\jobs\jbinks\41074\e120028a-811e-4fd4-a4ab-0f9078eae57d, free space in the partition: 57404850176 bytes, exception: Scan job Id: e120028a-811e-4fd4-a4ab-0f9078eae57d size: 29368240 bytes, allowed: 20971520 bytes

 PaperCut MF specifies a maximum allowed scan size depending on the type of scan action, and sometimes scan jobs may exceed this size.
-If you see this error, it means this means that PaperCut has blocked the scan job because it is larger than the allowed amount.
+If you see this error, it means that PaperCut NG/MF has blocked the scan job because it is larger than the allowed amount.

 You can manage this threshold in PaperCut with three Advanced Config Keys using the Advanced Config Editor.
 These keys are…